Average Restaurant Profit Margin (Calculator + How To Grow Yours)

 How to use our restaurant profit margin calculator

-To calculate your restaurant profit margin, simply input your total revenue, cost of goods sold (COGS), and total operating costs — then pick your restaurant type and hit calculate.
+To calculate your restaurant profit margin, simply input your total revenue, cost of goods sold (COGS), and total operating costs (prime costs)— then pick your restaurant type and hit calculate.

 This restaurant margin calculator will calculate your restaurant’s gross and net profit margins automatically.
 It’ll also show you the industry average for your restaurant type and how you compare.